nus-cs2113-AY2223S1/ip/docs/README.md

 ------------------------------------------------------------
 ```

-### `event` - Adds a new event task
+### `event` - Add a new Event task

-Adds a new todo task type in the task list in the format
+Add a new todo task type in the task list in the format
 `event (discription) /at (YYYY-MM-DD HHMM)`

 **Example of usage:**